eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ## Introduction

 This example showcases a one-way data transmission setup with zero-copy inter-process communication (IPC) on iceoryx.
-It provides sender and receiver applications.
+It provides publisher and subscriber applications.
 They come in two API flavours (Bare-metal and simplified).

 ### RouDi, the daemon

 RouDi is an abbrevation for **Rou**ting and **Di**scovery.
 This perfectly describes RouDi's tasks.
-He takes care of the communication setup but does not actually participate in the communication between the sender and the receiver.
+He takes care of the communication setup but does not actually participate in the communication between the publisher and the subscriber.
 Think of RouDi as the switchboard operator of iceoryx.
 One of his other major tasks is the setup of the shared memory, which the applications are using to talk to each other.
 We currently use memory pools with different chunk sizes, called in literature a segregated free-list approach.
 RouDi is delivered pre-built in the Debian package